vlandham/js_data/README.md

-# Javascript Data
+# Learn JS Data

 _WORK IN PROGRESS_

 [Live version](http://vallandingham.me/js_data/)

 Data manipulation, data munging, and data processing in JavaScript.

 ## About

-A repo of commonly used tools and tips for dealing with data.
+This guide teaches the basics of manipulating data using JavaScript in the browser, or in node.js.
+Specifically, these tasks are geared around preparing data for further analysis and visualization.

-Specifically geared around preparing data for further analysis and visualization.
+This guide will demonstrate some basic techniques and how to implement them using core JavaScript API, the [d3.js](http://d3js.org/) library and [lodash](http://lodash.com/).

-As such, we will focus on using [d3.js](http://d3js.org/) and [lodash](http://lodash.com/) for many of these task.
+It assumes you already have some basic knowledge of JavaScript.

 ## Contribute

-Current Contributers
+Current contributors:

 - [Jim Vallandingham](https://twitter.com/vlandham)
 - [Irene Ros](https://twitter.com/ireneros)